spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 ## Coroutines

-*Coroutines* are the recommended way to write asynchronous code in Python 3.
+Coroutines are the recommended way to write asynchronous code in Python.

-Coroutines use the Python `await` or `yield` keyword to suspend and resume execution instead of a chain of callbacks, all coroutines use explicit context switches and are called as asynchronous functions.
+*Coroutines* use the Python `await` or `yield` keyword to suspend and resume execution instead of a chain of callbacks, all coroutines use explicit context switches and are called as asynchronous functions.

 Coroutines are almost as simple as synchronous code, but without the expense of a thread.
 They make concurrency easier to reason about by reducing the number of places where a context switch can happen.